Thursday, November 30, 2023

 Celebrate Bicycle Day armed with facts about LSD.
 But it’s important to note that LSD and other psychedelics are still classified as illegal drugs in many countries.
 The use and possession of LSD can result in legal consequences, including arrest, fines, and imprisonment.
 It’s essential to approach these substances with caution and respect for their potential risks.

-1. Albert Hofmann died in 2008 at the age of 102, just 10 days after the 55th anniversary of his world-changing discovery.
+1. Albert Hofmann died in 2008 at the age of 102, just ten days after the 55th anniversary of his world-changing discovery.

-2. LSD is not physically addictive, but repeated use can lead to tolerance and psychological dependence.
+2. LSD is not physically addictive, but repeated use can lead to increased tolerance levels and even psychological dependence.

-3. LSD was widely used in the 1960s counterculture movement, and was associated with the rise of hippie culture and the psychedelic rock scene.
+3. LSD was widely used in the 1960s counterculture movement and was associated with the rise of hippie culture that has influenced much of our modern culture today: from music and art to food and fashion.

 5. The effects of LSD can vary widely depending on the dose, the setting, and the individual user.
 Common experiences include altered perception of time and space, vivid colors and patterns, and profound insights or spiritual experiences.

-6. LSD was banned in the United States in 1968, and is currently classified as a Schedule I controlled substance under federal law.
+6. LSD was banned in the United States in 1968, and is currently classified as a Schedule I controlled substance under federal law, but some municipalities are relaxing laws around LSD and other psychedelics as research continues to point to potential mental health benefits.

 Related on Ethos: